ROCm/rocALUTION/docs/source/orga.rst

 --------------------------
 In the `src/utils` directory, all commonly used host (de)allocation, timing, math, communication and logging functionality is gathered.

-Furthermore, the rocALUTION `IndexType2`, which is the indexing type for global, distributed structures, can be adjusted in `src/utils/types.hpp`.
+Furthermore, the rocALUTION `GlobalType`, which is the indexing type for global, distributed structures, can be adjusted in `src/utils/types.hpp`.
 By default, rocALUTION uses 64-bit wide global indexing.

 .. note:: It is not recommended to switch to 32-bit global indexing.